 A list of all AV CSDs documents, including the Concept Draft, can be found on the Documents and Reports page.

-COMMUNITY STANDARDS DISTRICT (CSD)
+COMMUNITY STANDARDS DISTRICT (CSD) BACKGROUND

 The Elizabeth Lake and Lake Hughes CSD was adopted and came into effect on July 30, 2009.
 The CSD sets out to enhance the quality of life in these communities by preserving and protecting their rural character and the beauty of their environmental setting.
 The CSD standards are intended to protect native vegetation, preserve the night sky, minimize the placement of urban infrastructure, and maintain low residential densities in both communities.

 The full legal text of the Elizabeth Lake and Lake Hughes CSD can be found in Title 22 (Planning and Zoning) of the County Code.
 Community Standards Districts are listed in alphabetical order.
 Simply scroll down to the title of the CSD and click the link to jump to that page.

 The Elizabeth Lake and Lake Hughes CSD is proposed to be updated as part of this effort.

 - Project Schedule Overview

 - Preliminary Proposed Topics (dated 8/14/2018)

 - Topic Proposal Worksheet

 - Communications Preferences Survey